benjamin-hodgson/benjamin-hodgson.github.io/drafts/2018-11-30-zooming-in-on-default-interface-methods.md

 * **Code generation**.
 Almost all of the atomic lens classes you'd write for a business system are pure boilerplate --- exactly the sort of thing you'd expect a machine to write.
 You should be able to define an object, perhaps mark it up using an attribute, and get on with using lenses into that object in the rest of your program, with Intellisense support.
 You shouldn't ever need to see a lens's source code.
 Roslyn, the C# compiler, has no facilities for compile-time code injection like this.
 A lens library could bundle a source code generator, perhaps using Roslyn's API, which users run ahead-of-time --- many ORMs do this --- but that's a much less compelling user experience.

   This may be a good use case for F#'s type providers.
 (In any case F# places more emphasis on immutability than C#, making lenses a more natural fit in the first place.)
-Presently you can't use a type provider to generate code based on another type (though [it appears to be planned](https://github.com/fsharp/fslang-design/issues/125)), and the fact that [there don't appear to be plans](https://github.com/fsharp/fslang-suggestions/issues/679#issuecomment-399411192) to support multiple inheritance in the F# source language.
+Presently you can't use a type provider to generate code based on another type (though [it appears to be planned](https://github.com/fsharp/fslang-design/issues/125)), and [there don't seem to be plans](https://github.com/fsharp/fslang-suggestions/issues/679#issuecomment-399411192) to support multiple inheritance in the F# source language.
 In principle one could implement the hierarchy in C# and consume it from an F# type provider.

 * Two ergonomic complaints regarding C#'s support for **generics**:
   * **Type inference**.
 C# has only minimal support for type inference.
 This makes generic lenses unpleasant to use.
 The following lens picks out a `KeyValuePair`'s `Value`: